A Study of an Atomic Mobility Game With Uncertainty Under Prospect Theory: INTRODUCTION

 \section{INTRODUCTION}

-Emerging mobility systems (e.g., connected and automated vehicles (CAVs), shared mobility), provide the most intriguing opportunity for enabling users to better monitor transportation network conditions and make better decisions for improving safety and transportation efficiency.
-The data and shared information of emerging mobility systems are associated to a new level of complexity in modeling and control \cite{Malikopoulos2016b}.
-The impact of selfish \cite{Mehr2019,Lazar2021,Biyik2021} or irrational social behavior in routing networks of cars has been studied in recent years.
-Other efforts have addressed ``how people learn and make routing decisions" with behavioral dynamics \cite{Krichene2015}.
-It seems though that the problem of how travelers often have to make decisions under the risk of experiencing delays, especially when uncertainties directly can affect travel time in a transportation network has not been adequately approached yet.
-How likely is it for my route to work to meet traffic?
-As travelers have to make decisions that minimize their travel time or cost, it is imperative to regard the impact of cognitive biases on travel choices.
-As it has been shown in recent studies, human travel decision-making is influenced by various cognitive biases, which then lead to suboptimal travel choices.
-Hence, our problem of interest is to develop a novel game-theoretic modeling framework that focuses primarily on how travelers react to travel risks/uncertainties and how they perceive ``mobility gains/losses" with respect to time.

-In this paper, we are interested in open question: \emph{Can we develop a game-theoretic non-linear modeling framework that incorporates prospect theory for a mobility system that has at least one stable equilibrium?} To address this question, we first need to understand the behavioral interactions of travelers with the network and between each other.
-Thus, we study the game-theoretic interactions of travelers seeking to travel in a transportation network comprised of roads using cars.
-A key characteristic of our approach is that we incorporate \emph{prospect theory}, a human behavioral model that captures the decision-makers' perceptions of the payoffs they might receive and how likely these payoffs are to happen.
+Emerging mobility systems (e.g., connected and automated vehicles (CAVs), shared mobility) provide the most intriguing opportunity for enabling users to monitor transportation network conditions better and make efficient decisions for improving safety and transportation efficiency.
+The data and shared information of emerging mobility systems are associated with a new level of complexity in modeling and control \cite{Malikopoulos2016b}.
+The impact of selfish or irrational social behavior in routing networks of cars has been studied in recent years \cite{Mehr2019,Lazar2021,Biyik2021}.
+Other efforts have addressed \emph{how people learn and make routing decisions} with behavioral dynamics \cite{Krichene2015}.
+The problem of how travelers often have to make decisions under the uncertainty of experiencing delays, especially when uncertainties directly affect travel time in a transportation network, has not been adequately approached yet.
+Hence, our problem of interest is to study in a game-theoretic setting these interactions and analyze the equilibrium of the travelers' decisions under uncertainties \cite{chremos2022CSMArticle}.
+We study the interactions of a finite group of players that seek to travel in a transportation network (with a unique origin-destination pair) comprised of roads with splittable traffic.
+A key characteristic of our approach is that we incorporate \emph{prospect theory}, a behavioral model that captures the perceptions of utility under uncertainty (how likely and how much).